trentnixon/Glabs_React_Shell/README.md

 ## Glabs Australia React Shell

-This repo is a basic React shell for Glabs Australia.
-Its purpose is to help with the templating of repetitive components for Immersive Client work.
+This is a baseline React Template for Glabs Australia Atom Templates.
+The Template is a basic shell and Structure use to host client builds and bespoke applications.
 Current Version 0.4.0

 ### Download, Install, Edit, Integrate,Build, Stage and  Deploy